Contamination characterization with multivariate geostatistics and sampling optimization| Training course

 Course content

-Part 1: Map the pollution/contamination of interest taking into account other pollutants/secondary variables
+Part 1: Map the contamination taking auxiliary data into account

-- Analyze the correlations between the different types of available measurements, quantitative and semi-quantitative: other pollutants, DEM, soil occupation, physicochemical models, indirect indices of pollution, lithology, etc.: calculation of scatter plots and coefficients of correlation.
+- Analyze the correlations between the different types of available measurements, quantitative and semi-quantitative: count or dose rate, other nuclides, DEM, soil occupation, lithology, etc.

-- Highlight the spatial relationships between pollutants: multivariate variogram calculation and modeling.
+- Highlight the spatial relationships between variables: cross-variogram calculation and modeling.

-- Integrate one or several secondary variables in the interpolation: find out more about the co-kriging principles and implement the methodology.
+- Integrate one or several secondary variables in the interpolation: find out more about the co-kriging and co-simulation principles and implement the methodologies.

 Part 2: Optimize the density and location of sampling points

-- Compute the probability to reach a hot spot according to the sample size and the studied contamination size.
+- Compute the probability to reach a hot spot according to the sampling mesh and the expected contamination size.

-- Optimize the number and location of new sampling spots to improve the initial characterization.
+- Optimize the number and location of additional data points to improve the initial characterization.

 To have attended the course 2D mapping of radiological contaminations using geostatistics or have good basic knowledge in geostatistics (variography, kriging).